 EMILY GRANT were incredibly proud to announce the release of their latest studio recording "TURNING AROUND" in the summer of 2015.

-To celebrate, they embarked on an incredible 3 month tour of New York and Europe which you can read about in their blog!
+To celebrate, they embarked on an incredible 3 month tour of New York and Europe.

 All stories in this bio are true (just a teeny bit exaggerated at times).
 Some off the long winded details have been removed to make coming to their gigs, hanging out with them afterwards and hearing all the juicy bits a more wholesome experience!